gobackup/gobackup/README.md

 ### Start Daemon & Web UI

-GoBackup bulit a HTTP Server for Web UI, you can start it by `gobackup start`.
+GoBackup built a HTTP Server for Web UI, you can start it by `gobackup start`.

 It also will handle the backup schedule.